Chapter 9: Back in action

 "It would certainly make things easier on us if he's not home.
 We'll move in closer, but at a slower pace this time.
 Remember, there will most likely be traps, and you won't be able to spot them easily.
 Be careful."
 Yoruichi started running again, but she didn't dare use Shunpo anymore.
 That was simply too risky at this point.

 The worst part was that they couldn't risk blowing them up prematurely either, since that would most likely alert Takahashi and let him know where they were.
 Grimmjow was a little surprised that the enemy would use such a method to defend his territory.
 While they were fighting, he certainly hadn't gotten the impression that he was a rational person who planned ahead.
 Yet from what he'd found out about him in the last few days, the guy was apparently some sort of freaking wizard that used mostly Soul Reaper magic to fight.
-He guessed appearances could be deceiving.
+Appearances could be deceiving, he supposed.

 He was snapped out of his reveries when Yoruichi gave them the signal to stop moving.
 "It should be around here," she said, a hint of uncertainty in her voice.
 Grimmjow could guess what had her feeling uneasy: getting here had been far too easy.
 They were smack dab in the middle of the area they were supposed to scout, and yet Takahashi was nowhere to be found.
 There was simply no way he would leave this place so defenseless if it was indeed as important as Yoruichi and the shopkeeper seemed to believe.
 It was true that all these traps would keep out most unwanted visitors, but they were clearly lacking in the case of an intruder who specialized in stealth.
 What's more, he should have already known that Yoruichi might have been coming.
 All this added up to 'danger' in Grimmjow's mind.